 - Small but well designed kitchen area

 - Cosy (some would say small) Master bedroom with king size bed, ensuite shower room and small flat screen TV/DVD player.
-Please note, if you are coming with a baby, there is no room for a cot in this Master bedroom

-- Additional ground floor bathroom with bath
+- Ground floor bathroom with bath

 - * ON REQUEST an additional twin bedroom with ensuite shower room can be made available.
 This is in the eaves of the building with velux windows and a flat screen TV/DVD player with two huge floor cushions - would suit children perfectly.
 The cottage would then be priced as a Group B1